ipfs/ipfs-blog/README.md

 **If you just want to submit a link (event, academic paper, tutorial, video or news coverage) to add to the site, [use this easy form](https://airtable.com/shrNH8YWole1xc70I)!**

-Tips (Add more here)
-- Want to embed a YouTube video in a blog post?
-Switch to raw markdown view and use `@[youtube](videoID)`, substituting the video's unique ID from the URL (e.g. `https://www.youtube.com/watch?v=eFbKKsEoQNg`) for `videoID`.
-- Making sure to name the blog post file with the .md extension
-- Don't include an H1 title header in the body of the post.
-The posts title will automatically be pulled from the YAML metadata area.

 ### Creating a new blog post via Github pull request

 Each blog post is a markdown file in the [`src/_blog`](./src/_blog) folder, with a little metadata at the top (known as YAML frontmatter) to help us create the post index page.